why Diversified Healthcare Trust [DHC] is a Good Choice for Investors After New Price Target of $1.63

-Diversified Healthcare Trust [NASDAQ: DHC] jumped around 0.05 points on Monday, while shares priced at $1.74 at the close of the session, up 2.96%.
-The company report on June 5, 2023 at 7:30 AM that Flat Footed LLC Calls on Diversified Healthcare Trust to Finally Address Merger-Related Questions at its Annual Meeting of Shareholders.
+Diversified Healthcare Trust [NASDAQ: DHC] traded at a high on 06/12/23, posting a 12.03 gain after which it closed the day’ session at $2.98.
+The company report on June 8, 2023 at 9:30 AM that Flat Footed LLC Files Preliminary Proxy Statement Opposing Diversified Healthcare Trust’s Proposed Merger with Office Properties Income Trust.

-Reiterates Intent to Vote AGAINST the Value-Destructive Proposed Merger with Office Properties Income Trust, Which Would Enrich RMR Group at DHC Shareholders’ Expense.
+Announces Intent to Solicit Proxies AGAINST the Proposed Merger with OPI, Which Dramatically Undervalues DHC and Enriches the Conflicted External Manager, RMR Group, at DHC Shareholders’ Expense.

 Sponsored

+Believes There are Vastly Superior Alternatives to Address the Company’s Near-Term Debt Maturities and Ultimately Maximize Value for DHC Stakeholders.

+The results of the trading session contributed to over 8043985 shares changing hands.
+Over the past one week, the price volatility of Diversified Healthcare Trust stands at 18.10% while the volatility over the past one month is 10.89%.

-Compared to the average trading volume of 4.02M shares, DHC reached a trading volume of 8801261 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for DHC stock reached $703.55 million, with 238.59 million shares outstanding and 236.44 million shares in the current float.
+Compared to the average trading volume of 4.23M shares, DHC reached a trading volume of 8043985 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Diversified Healthcare Trust [DHC]?